MileHacker Logo

 Petty crime, like pickpocketing, is common in crowded areas and markets.
 Violent crime, including armed robbery and carjacking, also occurs, especially after dark.
 Burundi has experienced political unrest; demonstrations can happen suddenly.

 Monitor local news and avoid large gatherings.
 Nighttime walking alone is not advised.
-Use reputable taxis or pre-arranged transport after dark.
+Use reputable cabs or pre-booked-arranged transport after dark.

 Safety Actions